Last Revised: March 2014

 The modern land grant institution fosters acquisition of knowledge and the search for and distribution of newly discovered information.
 It enlivens curiosity, cultivates critical judgment and encourages the contribution of its informed students to the development of American society.
 The University of Nevada, Reno is committed to these land-grant goals and to the maintenance of an academic environment which advances the free exchange of ideas.

-Public expression in the form of freedom of speech and advocacy is a fundamental right and an essential element in the marketplace of ideas of higher education.
+Public expression in the form of freedom of speech and advocacy, including video recording of matters of public interest, is a fundamental right and an essential element in the marketplace of ideas of higher education.
 In the spirit of open discussion and freedom of expression, any individual or group may use campus grounds to exercise this constitutionally protected right.
 This policy applies to outside public areas such as sidewalks, lawns, and plazas.
 The university is obligated to create an environment where free speech and higher learning will enhance its mission of teaching, research and service.

 In order to protect this fundamental right and assure the university fulfills its responsibility as an educational institution the university may define time, place, and manner provisions.
 Individuals and groups using campus grounds have an obligation to follow all university policies, local ordinances, state and federal laws.
-This includes: allowing the university's regularly scheduled classes, research, events, ceremonies or normal and essential operations to proceed without interference; allowing parking and the flow of vehicular traffic; allowing the ingress and egress to and from all buildings; allowing a group that has reserved the space to use it; allowing a speaker or performer to be seen and heard by the audience; maintaining a noise level that allows classes, campus events and operations to occur; and assuring that actions do not create an imminent health or safety hazard.
+This includes: following university policies regarding the recording of classes and ticketed events, allowing the university's regularly scheduled classes, research, events, ceremonies or normal and essential operations to proceed without interference; allowing parking and the flow of vehicular traffic; allowing the ingress and egress to and from all buildings; allowing a group that has reserved the space to use it; allowing a speaker or performer to be seen and heard by the audience; maintaining a noise level that allows classes, campus events and operations to occur; and assuring that actions do not create an imminent health or safety hazard.
 The university reserves the right to immediately terminate any ongoing activity that violates time, place and manner provisions included in this section.
 The individual or group will be informed by a University official of the specific time, place and manner violation.

 While it is the university's intention to assure maximum use of its grounds for the purpose of free expression, reservations are strongly encouraged in order to ensure that a location is available for outdoor assembly at a specific date and time.
 An individual or group with a reservation will have priority in the use of the location.
 Reservations for outdoor space should be made with Scheduling Services or, in the case of the Joe Crowley Student Union (CSU) lawn, the CSU Scheduling Office.
 Applications will be processed in the order in which they are received.
 Denial of a reservation application shall not be based on the speech content of the proposed activity or on the viewpoint of the individual or group.